draios/ember-typescript2/README.md

 **ember-typescript2** includes rewritten TypeScript 2.3 definitions (still a work in progress), and an experimental `application.d.ts` file that enables type checking on models and services too.

+# Changelog

+## 0.5.0

+- fixed `ThisType<T>` annotation for Ember.Object hooks and methods (now all your methods should have the right `this` context!)
+- fixed `this.store.createRecord` type
+- added basic types for BuildURLMixin
+- silenced warnings for internal Ember CLI modules when running `ember serve`

 # What's included?